LukeIreland1/trump-tweet-semantics/docs/report.md

 The aim of this project is to perform various types of analysis on the language used in Trump's tweet to see if any interesting trends arise.
 Mainly, this project seeks to inform and entertain people interested in Trump, for either good or bad reasons.

-I will also be evaluating the performance of sentiment analysis algorithms on their speed and accuracy.
+I will also be evaluating the performance of sentiment analysis algorithms on their speed, as well as their accuracy, precision and recall scores.

 ## 1.3.
 Objectives